WebstoneHQ/platform/README.md

 - Services?
 Application or business (layer)?
 Server?
 - Drop "backend" and combine it with the _api_ modules?
 Every backend module is tightly coupled with one api module anyway.

+**Decision**: We renamed _backend_ to _api_ and the previous _api_ module is now _apitype_.

 ### Where / how do we configure module compatibility?

 Do we even need that?
 If all modules adhere to "strict module guidelines" (see above), any module may be compatible with any other module.
-However, a React _web_ module with a Nuxt.js _backend_ module may not be the best idea, but may technically work 🤔?!
+However, a React _web_ module with a Nuxt.js _api_ module may not be the best idea, but may technically work 🤔?!
 Maybe we show a warning instead, highly recommending not to do that (in that case we do need a compatibility matrix).

 ### How do we mock modules without giving away the source for free?

 Each lesson is taught in the context of the overall application.
-If a student only chooses to learn about the _web_ and _styles_ modules, we need a way to provide them with an API endpoint, a backend and a database so they can develop their web application.
-Likewise, if a student only wants to learn about _API_ & _backend_ modules, we need to provide a functioning _web_ & _styles_ modules
+If a student only chooses to learn about the _web_ and _styles_ modules, we need a way to provide them with an API and a database so they can develop their web application.
+Likewise, if a student only wants to learn about an _API_ module, we need to provide functioning _web_, _styles_, & _database_ modules

 **Hosted option**

-We host versions of certain _api-backend_ combinations and can use a single hosted _database_.
-When a student creates a curriculum, the platform provisions the _api-backend-dsatabase_ combination and provides the student with the API endpoint to use in their web module.
+We host an _api_ and a _database_ module.
+When a student creates a curriculum, the platform provisions the _api-database_ combination and provides the student with the API endpoint to use in their web module.

 **_Pros_**:

-- We can completely isolate the code and do not expose any of the _api-backend-database_ modules to students who didn't add them to their curriculum.
+- We can completely isolate the code and do not expose any of the _api-database_ modules to students who didn't add them to their curriculum.

 **_Cons_**: